Category Archives: BITTITAN

 Concept Iterations – Low-Fidelity Mocks

-Through multiple whiteboard sessions, the dev team was able to grasp a holistic view which helped synthesize the product features.
-Through collaboration, the team was able to understand the fundamental requirements before stories were created.
+Through multiple whiteboard sessions, the dev team was able to grasp a holistic view, which helped synthesize the product features.
+Through collaboration, the team understood the fundamental requirements before stories were created.

 Discovery Phase:

-I created this high-level user flow to align the UI with the customer journey to visually represent the initial product feature goals.
+I created this high-level user flow to align the UI with the customer journey and visually represent the initial product feature goals.

 Activity Feed – Diagram Flow

-Once an IT partner customer adds users and devices from Entity Management the platform will notify the IT professional with proactive/reactive types of notifications.
+Once an IT partner customer adds users and devices from Entity Management, the platform will notify the IT professional with proactive/reactive notifications.
 The Activity feed would be the backbone for IT specialists on how to take action.
 I created high-level user flows to help the team understand the data flow.

 Entity Management – Users/Devices